 4. Should I be concerned about the pound?

-Predicting exchange rate movements is notoriously difficult, but if Brexit negotiations struggle, and UK interest rates remain low, 2018 could be hard for sterling.
+Predicting exchange rate movements is notoriously difficult, and 2019 could be hard for sterling.

 5. How can I generate more retirement income?

 Whether you’re retired and face rising costs, or mid-career and saving for the future, retirement income should be on your agenda.

 For those mid-career, a pension MOT will reveal where you stand and what you need to do now.
 For retirees, those with defined benefit pensions have little freedom over pension income, but if you face a shortfall, there are still options – from investing for income to drawing cash from your home.